mdwarfgeek/eb/README.md

 ==

 A bare bones implementation of a model for well-detached eclipsing binaries.
-The model is very similar to the widely-used EBOP and JKTEBOP models, and is essentially a reimplementation of the light curve generator used in Irwin et al. (2011) on LSPM J1112+7626, which was based on JKTEBOP version 14 (since that time, many of the features I added myself have been implemented independently in JKTEBOP).
+The model is essentially a reimplementation of the light curve generator used in Irwin et al. (2011) on LSPM J1112+7626, which was based on software by Southworth et al. (2004 - 2009) and Etzel (1981).

 The light curve generator has been rewritten in C, using the analytic method of Mandel & Agol (2002) for the quadratic limb darkening law.
 The implementation aims for nearly full machine precision, although does not quite achieve this at the present time.
-The treatments of ellipsoidal variation and the reflection effect are intentionally very similar to JKTEBOP for compatibility, as is the composition of the parameter vector.
-Some features I didn't use were not reimplemented, including the other non-linear limb darkening types, which cannot be done using elliptic integrals.
+The treatment of ellipsoidal variation is based on Binnendijk (1974) and Etzel (1981), and the reflection effect on Milne (1926), Russell (1939), and Etzel (1981).

 Most of the additions made in the 2011 paper have been carried over, including the spot model and the corrections for the "classical" light travel time across the system (in the solar system, the effect is called the Romer delay).
-Reflection was modified to be able to use albedo rather than the original EBOP-like reflection parameter if desired.
 The model can also compute light ratios and radial velocities.

 A Python wrapper is provided, and is intended to be the primary way to use the model.
 The original Monte Carlo program (in C) from the paper